littlecm/ddcgmvinreconciler/readme.md

 # VIN Checker App

-This Streamlit app allows users to check vehicle identification numbers (VINs) by downloading data from a specified CSV URL and querying a domain URL for additional information.
+The app allows users to check vehicle identification numbers (VINs) by downloading data from a specified CSV URL and querying a DDC domain URL for additional information.

 ## Features